ALDCLAB/cse15l-lab-reports/lab_report_4.md

 Doing the edit in both styles, in editing hand person and scping to the server and editing in vim.

-The vim one was faster, as I did not have to go in the file and try to find all occurences of start.
-I also did not have to scp the edited file to the server.
-(I know the directions tell me to have the scp command saved, but I consider that work as well since we don't magically have it and we have to do that atleast once)
+The vim one was faster (1min), as I did not have to go in the file and try to find all occurences of start.
+I also did not have to scp the edited file to the server. (this way took around 1 min 30 sec) (I know the directions tell me to have the scp command saved, but I consider that work as well since we don't magically have it and we have to do that atleast once)

 I would say it would depend on the type of edit you want to do.
 It depends if it is a edit that could be finished with vim commands or not.
 If not,then the editing the file and scping could be faster.